viiinzzz/gnucobol-3.2-aio-20240306-machine-patch-vinz/README.md

 This is a patch to `gnucobol-3.2-aio-20240306-machine.msi` which can be found on https://superbol.eu/software/gnucobol-windows-installer/aio-release/

-That package is great but the gixsql (preprocessing of EXEC SQL statements) was not working appropriately in my case.
+That package is great but debugging and gixsql (preprocessing of EXEC SQL statements) were not working appropriately in my case.
 - missing headers files
 - incorrect args, environment variables to cobc leading to fails